w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 # The data lake

-Big data stored in a DFS usually become a _data lake_: A central location that holds a large amount of data in its native, raw format
+Big data stored in a DFS usually becomes a _data lake_: a central location that holds large amounts of data in its native, raw format.

 ![Data lake](img/phdslides_30.jpg)